Mayhem Festival

-The Mayhem Festival is a metal festival that takes place during the summer.
+The Mayhem Festival was a metal festival that takes place during the summer.
 The inaugural season took place in 2008; the festival later became an annual event across the United States.
 Most years also included a single date in either Montreal or Toronto, Canada.
 The tour had been sponsored by the Rockstar Energy Company since the time of its inception.
 It was assembled by Vans Warped Tour founder Kevin Lyman and John Reese (who was Lyman's partner on the Taste of Chaos tour).
 On August 2, 2015, Reese confirmed that the 2015 staple of the festival would be the last one.
 On November 30, 2019, a post to the festival's Instagram account announced the festival's return in 2020.
 Due to the worldwide COVID-19 pandemic the festival was postponed to 2021, then canceled.
-In May 2024, it was revealed the festival (now overseen by Ash Avildsen) would return as a one-off event in October of the same year, and resume as a traditional touring festival in the summer of 2025.
+In May 2024, it was revealed the festival (now overseen by Ash Avildsen) would return as a one-off event in October of the same year.
+The festival also planned to resume as a traditional touring festival in the summer of 2025, although it did not happen.